JasonTuyen/personal-site/src/pages/posts/personal-website.md

 The third website that I created was my personal resume website.
 It was created in 2019 using HTML+CSS and hosted with GitHub's Static Site Hosting.
 It was never really finished because I started my first job at that time, so there wasn't much free time to complete it.

+The fouth website is the current one that you are viewing right now and in my opinion, it's my favorite so far.

 Here's a screenshot of my first original personal resume website: